RemoteCTO/remote-ok-ruby/README.md

 > Please don't use the Remote OK logo without written permission as they're registered trademarks, please DO use our name Remote OK though

-> The API feed at \/api is delayed by 24 hours so that Google knows it's Remote OK first posting the job to avoid duplicate content problems, if you'd like to advertise or pay for instant API access for all remote jobs (minimum budget $10k\/mo), contact [@remoteok](https://twitter.com/remoteok) on Twitter."
+> The API feed at \/api is delayed by 24 hours so that Google knows it's Remote OK first posting the job to avoid duplicate content problems, if you'd like to advertise or pay for instant API access for all remote jobs (minimum budget $10k\/mo), contact <a href="https://twitter.com/remoteok" target="_blank">@remoteok</a> on Twitter."

 You can fetch a realtime version of this document by using